 Imitating Steps vs. Developing Skills

-What they don’t realize is that becoming a qualified tango dancer isn’t about how many steps you know, but rather the foundational skills that underpin those steps.
-These essential skills include musicality, embrace, posture, connection, the ability to use the torso to lead/follow, switch between parallel system and cross system, the ability to return to the home position in a timely manner, flexibility, lightness, balance, stability, walk, salida, resolution, cross, pivot, dissociation, ocho, molinete, gear effect, cadencia, rock, traspie, synchronization, and slow motion.
+What they fail to realize is that becoming a skilled tango dancer is not about the number of steps one knows but rather the mastery of the fundamental skills that underpin those steps.
+These essential skills include musicality, embrace, posture, connection, flexibility, lightness, balance, stability, dissociation at the hips, pivot, cadencia, the ability to use the torso to lead/follow, switch between parallel system and cross system, the ability to return to the home position in a timely manner, walk, salida, resolution, cross, ocho, molinete, rock, traspie, synchronization, slow motion, and the gear effect.
 These are the building blocks of all tango movements.
-Dancers who have a solid grounding in these basics can perform beautifully with just a few simple steps.
-In contrast, those who lack these fundamental skills often appear incoherent and awkward in the dance, even if they know many fancy steps.
+A dancer with a solid grasp of these fundamentals can create beauty with just a few simple steps.
+In contrast, those who neglect these skills often appear awkward and disconnected in dancing, even though they may know many fancy figures.

-The purpose of teaching steps in tango is not merely to teach the steps themselves, but more importantly, to develop fundamental skills.
-For instance, when a teacher instructs students to use dissociation in an ocho, it’s because dissociation is a vital skill—not only for performing ochos but also for mastering many other tango movements.
-However, students may not grasp this point.
-They often imitate the motion of an ocho by simply crossing one leg in front of the other, neglecting the crucial work of swiveling their hips.
+The primary purpose of teaching steps in tango is not simply to learn the steps themselves but to develop the underlying skills.
+For instance, when a teacher instructs students to use dissociation in an ocho, it is because dissociation is a fundamental technique—essential not just for ochos but for many other movements in tango.
+However, students often miss this point.
+They imitate the figure superficially by merely crossing one leg in front of the other without rotating their hips.
 Instead of putting in the effort to develop the underlying skill, they take shortcuts to achieve quick results.
-As a consequence, while they may have tried many steps, their fundamental skills remain underdeveloped.
+Consequently, while they may have memorized many steps, their fundamental skills remain underdeveloped.

-The eagerness to succeed can often become a major obstacle to learning.
-Students must recognize that the quality of their dance is not determined by the number of steps they know but by the fundamental skills and good habits they develop.
-Instead of focusing on merely copying steps, they should concentrate on building a solid foundation, ensuring that each step they learn serves as a building block for the next.
-By advancing in an orderly and gradual manner, diligently practicing basic skills, carefully following instructions, paying attention to technical details, committing to drills, and establishing a strong foundation, students can achieve twice the results with half the effort.
-This is the only path to becoming a skilled and competent tango dancer.
+The desire for rapid progress can often be a dancer’s greatest obstacle.
+Students must understand that the quality of their dance is not determined by how many steps they know but by the strength of their foundational skills and habits.
+Rather than rushing to collect more steps, they should focus on building a solid base, ensuring that each movement reinforces their overall technique.
+By progressing systematically—practicing basic skills diligently, refining technical details, committing to drills, and internalizing good habits—they will achieve twice the results with half the effort.
+This is the only true path to becoming a confident tango dancer.

 April 21, 2019